edwinsyarief/lazyecs/README.md

 - **Archetype-Based**: Stores entities with the same components together in contiguous memory for maximum cache efficiency.
 - **Generic API**: Leverages Go generics for a type-safe and intuitive developer experience.
-- **High Performance**: Optimized for speed with zero GC overhead on the hot path (entity creation, iteration, and component access).
+- **Zero-Allocation Hot Path**: Optimized for speed with zero GC overhead on the hot path (entity creation, iteration, and component access).
 - **Simple and Clean**: Designed to be easy to learn and integrate into any project.

 ## Getting Started